Find Affordable College Courses

 Read More…

-Fairleigh Dickinson University - Metropolitan Campus landed the #9 spot in the 2023 rankings for the best bachelor’s degree civil engineering technology programs.
-Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.
+Fairleigh Dickinson University - Metropolitan Campus ranked #9 on this year’s Best Civil Engineering Bachelor’s Degree Schools list.
+Located in the suburb of Teaneck, FDU is a private not-for-profit school with a moderately-sized student population.

-Full Civil Engineering Technology at Fairleigh Dickinson University - Metropolitan Campus Report
+Read full report on Civil Engineering Technology at Fairleigh Dickinson University - Metropolitan Campus

-University of Houston - Downtown did quite well in this year’s ranking of the best places for civil engineering technology students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the large city of Houston, UH Downtown is a public college with a large student population.
+University of Houston - Downtown came in at #10 in this year’s edition of the Best Civil Engineering Bachelor’s Degree Schools ranking.
+Located in the city of Houston, UH Downtown is a public college with a fairly large student population.

 Full Civil Engineering Technology at University of Houston - Downtown Report